MillerLab-UCDavis/Voxit/README.md

 For convenience, put it in the same "vocalcode" folder as WORLD and SAcC

-3) Download from the Vocal_Analysis_Tools repo the two directories: codeToReplaceInEllisPitchTracker codeVocalAnalyses
+3) Download from the Vocal_Analysis_Tools repo the two directories:
+->codeToReplaceInEllisPitchTracker
+->codeVocalAnalyses

-4) From the Github directory codeToReplaceInEllisPitchTracker, REPLACE the three functions in the SAcC directory: autocorrelogram.m autocorrSAcC.m
+4) From the Github directory codeToReplaceInEllisPitchTracker, REPLACE the three functions in the SAcC directory:
+-> autocorrelogram.m
+-> autocorrSAcC.m
-SAcC_main.m
+-> SAcC_main.m

 5) Compile the core SAaC pitch tracker function autocorr.c into a mex file: download it from here https://github.com/dpwe/calc_sbpca/blob/master/autocorr.c and put it in the SAaC directory